LIKE23-Bern/LIKE23-Bern.github.io/_pages/program.md

 		    <a href="https://www.mikolajkasprzak.com/research" target="_blank">Mikolaj Kasprzak</a>
 		</td>
 		<td>
-		    A Fourier Representation of Kernel Stein Discrepancy with Application to Goodness-of-Fit Tests for Measures on Infinite Dimensional Hilbert Spaces
+		    A Fourier Representation of Kernel Stein Discrepancy with Application to Goodness-of-Fit Tests for Measures on Infinite Dimensional Hilbert Spaces<br />
+		    <a href="https://like23-bern.github.io/assets/slides/presentation_bern_MK.pdf">Access the slides</a>
 	    </td>
 	</tr>
     <tr>